 adequate access to a public road is readily available.

-c) Proposals for Resort Commercial development on Amherst Island will be reviewed in light of the ferry capacity and will only be approved where Council is satisfied with the capacity or improvements to capacity in order to facilitate the proposed development.
+c) Proposals for Resort Commercial development on Amherst Island will be reviewed in light of the ferry capacity and will only be approved where Council as well as the MTO is satisfied with the capacity or improvements to capacity in order to facilitate the proposed development.

 d) Applications for Resort Commercial uses within the urban area are to be serviced by municipal piped water supply and sanitary sewage collection system.
 Proposals outside the urban area are to be on private services and will require supporting studies, prepared by a professional qualified in the field, which assess the suitability of the site to provide adequate amounts of potable water and waste disposal, management of stormwater, and demonstrate the impact can be sustained on a long-term basis.
 A site plan containing the road layout, lot sizes, recreational facilities, and any other information the Township deems necessary is to be included with the application for amendment to this Plan.